I often get asked what camera gear I use to take pictures. Obviously, a camera is no good without a photographer, but the opposite is also true!

 If that all sounds a bit much, or your budget is a little tighter, I have also had great first-hand experiences with the Focus F-1 sling strap, which also has solid reviews on Amazon, and is my fall back sling-strap in a pinch.

 I often get asked what camera bag I use to cart all this gear around.
-I’ve tried a variety of options, from standard backpacks with a camera bag insert through to shoulder bags.
+I’ve tried a lot of options, from standard backpacks with a camera bag insert through to shoulder bags.

-This bag has an incredibly well thought out design, and it lets me carry all of the above gear, with lenses attached, plus a tripod, and I’ve worn it for hours at a time with no discomfort.
-It’s been up hills, in the mud and rain, and survived everything I’ve thrown at is around the world. !
-It’s a fantastic bit of kit, and very much recommended.
+The Alta Sky 49 has an incredibly well thought out design, and it lets me carry all of the above gear, with lenses attached, plus a tripod, and I’ve worn it for hours at a time with no discomfort.
+It’s been up hills, in the mud and rain, and survived everything I’ve thrown at is around the world.
+It’s a fantastic bit of kit, and very much recommended if you have a fair bit of kit and want to fit a few other handy items with you as well.

 If you don’t need quite this much storage space, Vanguard have a variety of other bags at different price points, so do check them out.